About Katy Jon Went & KatyJon.com

 - Facebook – Writing & Speaking

-- Fifty Shades of Gender project consultant
+- Fifty Shades of Gender – project consultant & co-founder

 - Food and Wine Reviews – Who doesn’t love to eat and drink, and in our case write about it!

-- GenderAgenda (trans, gender, intersex awareness talks & training)
+- GenderAgenda – trans, gender, intersex awareness talks & training

 - Instagram – Food, Cats, Art, and Docs pics mainly!